 Rose Geranium, Pelargonium graveolens, is what is used for our eco-friendly tick repellent body spray.

-TO USE THE FLEA POWDER:
+TO USE THE FLEA & TICK POWDER:

-This powder is a general flea repellent.
+This powder is a general flea and tick repellent.
 It is to be applied a few times during the first week it is introduced and then once a month should be sufficient.
 If you already have fleas, apply it every other day until you see no more traces of them.
 If you already know there are fleas in your home, sprinkle the powder onto pet bedding, furniture and along floor edges.
 Don't forget to vacuum frequently.

 Dust lightly from the neck down, paying close attention to under the neck, belly and behind the tail.
 You don't want the powder getting into the eyes so no need to apply to the head.
 Those fleas can be taken off with a flea comb.

 A wonderful part of using a natural flea repellent is you don't have to worry about your pet ingesting anything harmful.
 Pets are going to lick themselves, it's all part of grooming.
-There is nothing in this powder that will be toxic to them.